-To ensure energy security during heatwaves and associated extreme events like bushfires
+To ensure energy security during heatwaves and associated extreme events like bushfires:

-• Ensuring critical water supply infrastructure has the capacity to continue operating in times of power outage - Annex 5
+ensuring critical water supply infrastructure has the capacity to continue operating in times of power outage - annex 5.

-Action List
+4. Action List

-To achieve our targets (p24), an Action List of 56 different actions is proposed -39 actions for Council and 17 actions to support the community and business.
+To achieve our targets (p25), we have established an action list of 58 different actions.
+There are 40 actions for Council to implement and 18 actions to support the community and business.